Optimizing PHP Application Concurrency

 manually to a lower value.

 The amount of memory your application needs depends on the amount of data it processes during a request, and how much of that data it holds in memory at the same time.
-Tasks like image processing or handling large database result sets are typically quite memory intensive.
+Tasks like image processing or handling large database result sets are typically memory intensive.

-On your development machine, you can use the memory_get_peak_usage()
+On your development machine, use the memory_get_peak_usage()

-function in your code (usually towards the very end of a script) to determine the peak memory used.
-You could, for instance, file_put_contents("path/to/logfile", memory_get_peak_usage()."\n", FILE_APPEND);
+function in your code, usually towards the very end of a script, to determine the peak memory used.
+For instance, put file_put_contents("path/to/logfile", memory_get_peak_usage()."\n", FILE_APPEND);

-at the end of your code, run a load/feature test on it, and determine the highest value in that log file e.g. using sort path/to/logfile | tail -n 1
+at the end of your code, run a load/feature test on it, and determine the highest value in that log file.
+For example, using sort path/to/logfile | tail -n 1

 .

-When performing load tests locally (using ab
+When performing load tests locally, using ab

 , siege